 On subsequent visits, the on-site attendant will check your identification and your fill station user card, and will verify that your containers feature the appropriate sticker.
 Stickers for additional containers may be obtained on subsequent visits.

 Recycled water is available only to City of San Diego Public Utilities customers for their personal use at their property.

 On-site attendants will be available at the residential fill station during the hours of operation to assist customers with information.
 Customers must fill their own containers.

-The Residential Recycled Water Fill Station will temporarily be located at 10139 Meanley Dr, San Diego, Ca 92131.
+The Residential Recycled Water Fill Station is located at 10139 Meanley Drive, San Diego, CA 92131.